It seems pretty straight forward, right?

 - am I overweight?

-You may want to consider month-long saliva panels to measure estrogen and progesterone levels, along with hormone fluctuations to see if you’re ovulating and make sure hormone levels are optimized.
+You may also want to consider saliva tests to measure estrogen and progesterone levels, along with hormone fluctuations to see if you’re ovulating and make sure hormone levels are optimized.
 I offer these panels in my practice.